-The SEO title and SEO description the user enters here is displayed at the ‘all posts’ page for the quick editing.
+The SEO title and SEO description the user enters here is displayed on the ‘all posts’ page for quick editing.

 Anything, code, or script added to this field would be present at the “all posts” page too, and in unsanitized format.
-Which means the script will run once the page loads.
+This means the script will run once the page loads.

 It is the job of Administrators and Editors to review all the posts submitted by the contributors and authors.
 So it is sure that the Administrator or the person with a higher level of access will open the ‘All Posts’ page.
 Then the scripts will run in the admin’s browser, and it may create a backdoor to add new administrative users.